Summer Camp Registration Now Open!

 Lastly we require all FRC students to complete a minimum of 20 service hours per year as part of our commitment to community service and outreach.

-However, sub teams responsible for each individual component of the robot tend to meet on additional days of the week.
+However, sub teams responsible for each individual component of the robot tend to meet in-person on additional days of the week.
 Some sub teams, such as software, have the additional flexibility of being able to work from home.

 As we approach qualifiers students often elect to spend more time in the shop to ensure the robot is ready in time.